djinn-ci/djinn/docs/admin/server.md

 ## Configuring the Server

-Detailed below are the [configuration](/admin/configuration) directives used by the server.
+Detailed below are the [configuration](/admin/configuration) parameters used by the server.

 * **`host`** `string`